bpucker/CoExpPhylo/README.md

 #### Batch uplaod to iTOL ([Letunic and Bork (2024)](https://doi.org/10.1093/nar/gkae268) [^1])
-If desired, the trees can automatically be uploaded to iTOL.
+If wanted, the trees can automatically be uploaded to iTOL.
 To use this option, you must have an active standard subscription.

 ##### Mandatory arguments
 `--API` specifies the API key.